jmyacobn/overlook/README.md

 Coming soon!

 ## Future Features
-- A separate dashboard for hotel staff to manage room bookings and calculate customer bills
+- Add a separate dashboard for hotel management and staff to manage room bookings and calculate customer bills
 - Allow users to rate rooms and leave reviews
 - Messaging tool between customers and hotel staff